datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 and, on top of it, also creates an associated repository with a publication dependency on the RIA store to an institute's GitLab instance [#f4]_.
-With a procedure like this in place system-wide, an individual researcher only needs to call the procedure right at the time of dataset creation, and have a fully configured and set up analysis dataset afterwards:
+With a procedure like this in place system-wide, an individual researcher only needs to call the procedure right at the time of dataset creation, and has a fully configured and set up analysis dataset afterwards:

 .. code-block:: bash